rune-rs/rune/book/src/4_2_variables.md

 == () (913.4µs)
 ```

-This can potentially cause issues if we call an external function that expects
+This can cause issues if we call an external function expects to take ownership
-to take ownership of its arguments.
+of its arguments.
+We say that functions like these *move* their argument, and if

-We say that functions like these *move* their argument, and if we try to use a
+we try to use a variable which has been moved an error will be raised in the
-variable which has been moved the virtual machine will error.
+virtual machine.

 > Note: Below we use the `drop` function, which is a built-in function that will
 > take its argument and free it.